Education Accreditation

 Measure 1: Completer Impact and Effectiveness (R4.1)

-*The Department of Education received fewer than 10 responses for the Employer and Completer Surveys for 2023.
-Three years of data remain posted.
+*The Department of Education received fewer than 10 responses for the 2024 Teacher Effectiveness Ratings.
+Data is supplemented by a survey conducted by Bethel University’s Teacher Education Program (see question #11 in the 2024-25 Bethel Employer Satisfaction Survey Results).
+Three years of state data remain posted.

 Source: Indiana Department of Education